lutherlim/lutherlim.github.io/_pages/capstone.md

                            callbacks = [csv_log, checkpointer])
 ```

-#### 4.3 Model Evaluation
+### 4.3 Model Evaluation
 After training, we will test our model on the 1,500 test images selected during the pre-processing stage, which are images Joe has never seen before.
-This is crucial as it checks if our model is good at generalising new images and not only on images it is trained on i.e. overfitting.
+This is crucial as it checks if our model is good at generalising new images and not just on images it is trained on i.e. overfitting.

-We will chose the model weights at epoch 125 for the test as it has the best loss and accuracy, and use the f1-score as the key metric to evaluate Joe.
+We will choose the model weights at epoch 125 for the test as it has the best loss and accuracy, and use the f1-score as the key metric to evaluate Joe.

 **Confusion Matrix:**
 ![png](cap/output_18_0.png)